Section 6.4 Dirac delta and impulse response

 Example 6.4.1.

-Let us compute \({\mathcal{L}}^{-1} \left\{ \frac{s+1}{s} \right\}\text{.}\) So far we have always looked at proper rational functions in the \(s\) variable.
-That is, the numerator was always of lower degree than the denominator.
-Not so with \(\frac{s+1}{s}\text{.}\) We write,
+Let us compute \({\mathcal{L}}^{-1} \left\{ \frac{s+1}{s} \right\}\text{.}\) So far we only computed the inverse transform of proper rational functions in the \(s\) variable.
+That is, the numerator was of lower degree than the denominator.
+Not so with \(\frac{s+1}{s}\text{.}\) We can use the delta function to compute,

 The resulting object is a generalized function and only makes sense when put underneath an integral.